isirode/DrawingLines2D/DEVELOPER.md

   - [ ] Option to not draw over an existing line
     - [ ] All lines
     - [ ] Only certain lines
+  - [ ] Option to have a minimum distance line
+  - [ ] Option to have a minimum length line

 - [ ] Geometry
   - [ ] Provide a way to customize the geometry easily (adding elements, modifying it etc)